 Submit Co-Chair post-WGM Survey

-One of the co-chairs of each Work Group must complete and submit the post-SGM co-chair survey feedback on the Working Group Meeting.
-Submission of this survey is a Work Group Health Metric.
+One of the co-chairs of each Work Group must complete and submit the post-WGM co-chair survey feedback on the Working Group Meeting.
+This survey will not be available until the week of the WGM.
+Several emails will be distributed to the co-chairs listserv reminding co-chairs of the survey, its location, and date by which responses are due.
+Completion of this survey is a WG Health Metric so work groups are encouraged to complete the survey on time.

 Dissolving a Work Group

-§09.02.03 (http://hl7.org/permalink/?GOM) defines the process for Dissolution of a WG.
-The reference in the GOM is available at: http://www.hl7.org/permalink/?WGDissolveTemplate
+GOM §09.02.03 defines the process for Dissolution of a WG.
+The WG Dissolution Template referenced in the GOM is available online.

 Project Management

 WGs are expected to follow HL7’s project management methodology as described in the Project Life Cycle for Product Development (PLCPD).
 This includes creating project scope statements for WG projects, following the project approval process, and maintaining project status in HL7’s project management tool, Project Insight.
-Each WG should recruit a project facilitator when possible to assist in these tasks, either for the WG total, or on a project-by-project basis.
-Each SD has a project facilitator who may provide guidance to the WG project facilitator(s).
+Each WG should recruit a project facilitator when possible to assist in these tasks, either for the WG projects in total, or on a project-by-project basis.
+Each Steering Division (SD) has a project facilitator who may provide guidance to the WG project facilitator(s).
 Project Services also hosts an “open forum” on weekly calls and is available to respond to any project-related questions.
-The Project Services WG maintains the Project Scope Statement, Project Approval Process, PLCPD, and facilitator responsibilities and other project-related artifacts; these documents are hyperlinked below or can be located at the Project Services webpage:
+The Project Services WG maintains the Project Scope Statement, Project Approval Process, PLCPD, and facilitator responsibilities and other project-related artifacts; these documents are hyperlinked below or can be located at the Project Services webpage

 Project Services WG artifacts